ocaml/platform-blog/opam-1-2-travisci.md

    - OCAML_VERSION=4.01   DEPOPTS="lwt async"
 ```

-As usual, your contributions and feedback are [gladly welcome][issues].
+As usual, your contributions and feedback on this new feature are [gladly welcome][issues].

 [pin]: https://opam.ocaml.org/blog/opam-1-2-pin/
 [travis]: https://travis-ci.org/